EMT Intensive

 • 10-Panel Drug Screen: https://requestatest.com/drug-test-10-panel-urine-with-expanded-opiates-testing

-• 48 hours of Clinical Experience is required to be eligible for course end certification exams and clinical sites require:
+• 48 hours of Clinical Experience is required to be eligible for course end certification exams, and our clinical sites require:

 • Clinical Orientation (find in your ACTIVE account)